 Parametersweights ( $(n\weights,)$ ndarray or list) - The weightings for the first $n\weights$ components that should be used.

-$\label{prop:contribution} \mbox{weights} \ [\ j\ ] \ \ is the linear contribution of the j'th principal component to the instance vector.$ instance vectors(weights)
+weights[j] is the linear contribution of the j'th principal component to the instance vector.

-Returnsvector ((n\features,) ndarray) - The instance vector for the weighting provided weights [i, j] is the linear contribution of the j'th principal component to the i'th instance vector produced.
+Returnsvector ((n\features,) ndarray) - The instance vector for the weighting provided.